-The date was chosen in honor of the famous 19th Amendment to the Constitution, which allowed women to vote in elections.
-The first proclamation about this was signed in 1920 by Secretary of State Bainbridge Colby, but the struggle for women’s rights was not completed, and again this issue was raised already in 1923 by Congresswoman and social activist Bella Abzug.
+The date was chosen in honor of the 19th Amendment to the Constitution, which allowed women to vote in elections.
+The first proclamation about this was signed in 1920 by Secretary of State Bainbridge Colby, but the struggle for women’s rights continued and was again raised in 1923 by Congresswoman and social activist Bella Abzug.

-How to celebrate
+How to take part

-When is Women’s Equality Day celebrated in 2022?
+When is Women’s Equality Day celebrated in 2023?

 Women’s Equality Day is observed on August 26 each year.